EMinsight/setupEM/README.md

 ```

 ## Dependencies
-This module also installs these dependencies:
+The setupEM module also installs these dependencies:
-    gds2palace
+- gds2palace
-    PySide6
+- PySide6
-    scipy
+- scipy
-    requests
+- requests

+---

 # Using setupEM
 To start setupEM, open a terminal window and activate the venv.
 Then with the venv activated, type setupEM to start the module application: